codacy/codacy-ruff/docs/description/SIM110_reimplemented-builtin.md

 Using a builtin function is more concise and readable.
 ## Example
 ```
+def foo():
     for item in iterable:
         if predicate(item):
             return True
     return False
 ```
 ## Use instead:
 ```
+def foo():
     return any(predicate(item) for item in iterable)
+Fix safety
+This fix is always marked as unsafe because it might remove comments.
 ```